dettanym/prose/evaluation/results.md

 also be relevant to run Presidio separately (in a Docker container) and measure response latencies in both the `curl` and `vegeta` modes.

+`traces-1714682252555.json` includes zipped traces for this run.

+`2024-05-03T00:27:26-04:00`:

+This covers a sequential run over the same parameters as above: 1 iteration in 60req/s for 10s against prose-filter variant and istio variant.

+We note that all latencies are slightly larger for the sequential case;
+presumably this is because the services are not facing high load (?)
+E.g. Istio has a max of 97ms while it earlier only saw a max of 70ms.
+We found that Prose-filter had the same pattern as in the vegeta attack mode.
+Prose-filter still shows latencies from 100ms--1000ms.
+Based on the traces (`traces-1714713825594.json`), Presidio caused a significant fraction of these times e.g. for a 437ms response, it took up 165ms + 15ms + 80ms = 260ms.
+Out of a 180ms response, it took up 35ms + 9ms + 48ms ~=95ms.
+That is, it continues to take around or even slightly over half the total response time.

+Importantly, in the sequential case, only one Presidio replica processes a request at a time.
+Whereas in the vegeta mode, multiple Presidio replicas could simultaneously process requests sent by different Golang filters, which are attached to different service pods that are receiving requests simultaneously.
+Since the sequential results are similar to the vegeta run, we can conclude that an insufficient number of Presidio replicas is not the cause of the large delays by Presidio in the vegeta case.
+That is, increasing the number of Presidio replicas will not reduce the runtimes for the vegeta case.
+In other words, it is not the case that the different Presidio replicas have buffered queues; each Presidio replica is slow and this cannot be fixed by increasing the number of replicas.

+Note that in all traces, the parent of the Presidio span only takes 1-2ms more than the Presidio span.
+This leads me (Miti) to believe that even if we eliminated the round-trip to the Presidio pod, we would only be able to save 1-2ms per call ~=3-6ms in total.

+Next experiments:

+1. In Prose, instead of the call to Presidio, mock a constant delay of T=25ms.
+2. At the same time, we send a request to Presidio _using the same response body_.

+This should lead to the same plot for Prose-filter as the Envoy case, right-shifted by T. If it doesn't and has longer latencies or a similar trendline as the current Prose-filter variant, then the cause might be some resource contention between the service pods and Presidio pods.

+Our effort might be better spent identifying what's taking Presidio so long and whether we can e.g. hash or memoize the results safely.

 ### All test runs from `"moone"`

 This host contains some random attempts.